 A maximum of 6 credit points of advanced standing may be granted at level 3.

 Not applicable - this course does not have majors

 Honours is available as a separate graduate entry course.

-Students must satisfy the college requirements relating to the standard of academic achievement necessary to proceed to the honours degree.
+Candidates must satisfy the school requirements relating to the standard of academic achievement necessary to proceed to the honours degree.